CQX96/CQX96-Linux/Documentation/networking/dsa/dsa.rst

 of multiple switches connected to each other is called a "switch tree".

-For each front-panel port, DSA creates specialized network devices which are used as controlling and data-flowing endpoints for use by the Linux networking stack.
+For each front-panel port, DSA creates specialized network devices which are used as controlling and data-flowing endpoints for use by the CQX96 networking stack.
 These specialized network interfaces are referred to as "slave" network interfaces in DSA terminology and code.